opgan/rust-practice/README.md

 │   └── my_mod.rs
 └── target
 ```
+* Rust provides a powerful module system that can be used to hierarchically split code in logical units (modules), and manage visibility (public/private) between them.
-* Create my_mod.rs and lib.rs with some content
+* my_mod.rs and lib.rs can contain one or more functions
 ```
 my_mod.rs